dakshbhatia/brainOS/README.md

 ### MCP Server

-Osaurus is a full MCP (Model Context Protocol) server.
+BrainOS is a full MCP (Model Context Protocol) server.
 Connect it to any MCP client to give AI agents access to your installed tools.

 | Endpoint          | Description            |
 | ----------------- | ---------------------- |